tuomijal/ed-ml-multivar/README.md

 ## Usage

-This repository uses GNU Make to manage the complete pipeline from raw data to manuscript.
+This repository contains code, data and raw text of the [article](https://doi.org/10.1016/j.ijforecast.2023.12.002).
+The repository uses GNU Make to manage the complete pipeline from raw data to manuscript PDF.
 The code works both locally and in a SLURM cluster.
 Configuration details and caveats of these two options are provided below.

 ### Local